 Indeed, the networking vendor confirmed with me its intention to include this new Wi-Fi 6 router, as well as future ones, in its Linksys Velop Intelligent Mesh ecosystem, an approach similar to what Asus has been doing with its AiMesh feature.

 And this mesh-readiness notion is significant because, by itself, the Linksys MR9600 is the direct competitor of other standalone AX6000 routers.
 Many of them are more affordable.
-Carrying a hefty price tag of some $400, it has a lot to justify its cost.
+Carrying a hefty price tag of some $400, it has a lot to justify.

 And the MR9600 faces a stiff uphill battle.
 It has no multi-gig port, fluctuating performance, a rather thin feature set, and a weird combo of an underwhelming-yet-recommended mobile app and a deliberately-stripped-down-but-necessary web user interface.
 In my testing, it felt a lot like a work in progress.